CircleCI-Public/circleci-lastmile-ai/README.md

 ### Running Tests Locally

-The AIConfig test module supports running tests using `pytest`.
+The AIConfig test module supports running tests using `pytest` (`pip install pytest`).

 In this application there are a few different types of tests to consider:

-- Unit tests for our query logic to find books
+- Unit tests for our query logic to find books.
-- Function Calling tests to validate that OpenAI calls the expected functions.
+- Function Calling tests to validate that OpenAI infers the expected functions.
 For example, if we ask about Harper Lee, we'd expect the `search` function to be used.
-- Output tests to check that the prompts we send to OpenAI are producing expected responses.
+- Natural language text generation tests (see example below).
+- End-to-end tests.
+Analogous to traditional integration/end-to-end tests, but a little different for an AI application.

 You can run all the tests with the following command:
 `OPENAI_API_KEY=<YOUR_API_KEY> pytest test_app.py`

 You should see the same test,`test_function_accuracy`, failure.

-### Final text generation

-Even if we ran the correct function and got the correct data, sometimes the model doesn't extract, summarize, and/or infer the answer intelligently.
-For example,

-Query:

-> "search 'All the Light We Cannot See' book name.
-How many living family members does Werner most likely have?"

-Data:

-> "In a mining town in Germany, Werner Pfennig, an orphan, grows up with his younger sister..."

-Response:

-> The given data does not provide any information about the number of living family members Werner has.

-We can test for this kind of problem as well.

-### End-to-end tests
+#### Query Logic Unit Tests

+Ordinary unit tests for rule-based code.
+For every input/expected output pair, we call a function and assert its output is correct.

+### Function Calling Tests

 In this case, you can see that we are expecting the model to select the `search` function, which queries by book name, for the `To kill a mockingbird` query.
 But the model is choosing the `get`, which tries to look up a book by it's ISBN id, function instead.